90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The OpenAI-powered assistant was capable of handling the routine 70 percent of customer-service queries to a standard customers found acceptable.
 That part of the deployment worked.
 What was missing was a structural control that prevented the AI from being deployed against the cases it was not yet capable of handling well, and a clear escalation path that routed complex cases to humans early and unambiguously, rather than after the customer had spent forty minutes failing to make progress with the bot.

 The publicly available accounts of the deployment suggest the bot was given a broad mandate: handle any customer interaction it could, escalate when it could not.
-The escalation criterion was the bot's own confidence, a function the bot could be confidently wrong about.
-Customers in dispute or fraud cases routinely encountered a bot that believed it could help, persisted in trying to help, and resolved the case in a way that resolved it for the metrics but did not resolve it for the customer.
+The escalation criterion was the bot’s own confidence, a function the bot could be confidently wrong about.
+Customers in dispute or fraud cases routinely encountered a bot that scored itself as able to help, kept trying, and resolved the case in a way that resolved it for the metrics but did not resolve it for the customer.

 A typed-case routing system, where case types known to require human judgement bypass the AI entirely, and case types where the AI is competent are handled by the AI with explicit human-escalation tripwires on negative-sentiment signals, would have surfaced the bot’s strengths without exposing the customers in the hardest cases to its weaknesses.
 Klarna’s pivot in 2025 was, in essence, the implementation of this control after the fact.